ryanbalieiro/SwiftUI-Pokedex/README.md

 ## Key Features

-- The app's UI is built with SwiftUI.
+- The app's UI is entirely built with SwiftUI.
 - CoreData is used for saving and managing data.
-- It dynamically fetches and updates data from the cloud.
+- It dynamically fetches and updates the Pokémon catalog from the cloud.
 - Combine is used for handling network interactions.
 - The whole design is focused on scalability for future growth.